 Each year, the Metro Water District holds a photography contest to promote awareness of the need to protect our shared water resources.
 Entries should capture the beauty, heritage, activities and character of metro Atlanta’s water resources.
-Winning photographs receive a cash prize and will be included in the 2019 Water Reflections Calendar.
-Preview the 2018 Calendar here.
+2019 winning photographs receive a cash prize and will be included in the 2020 Water Reflections Calendar.

 Ideas for images:

 - Natural and built water features/landscapes

 - People conserving water and using it wisely

 - Photos taken during all months of the year are welcome and encouraged

 2019 Challenge Image: Proper F.O.G.
 Disposal and Sustainable Kitchens